Medically reviewed by Drugs.com. Last updated on Jul 30, 2020.

 ella is not to be used as a regular form of daily, weekly, or monthly birth control.

 ella can harm an unborn baby or cause birth defects.
-Do not use if you are pregnant.
+Do not use if you are already pregnant or think you might be pregnant.

-Before you take ella, tell your doctor if you have a history of ectopic (tubal) pregnancy, or if your last menstrual period was less than 4 weeks ago.
+Before you take this medicine, tell your doctor if you have a history of ectopic (tubal) pregnancy, or if your last menstrual period was less than 4 weeks ago.
 Also tell your doctor about all other medicines you use.

 Call your doctor if your next menstrual period is more than 1 week late.
 You will need a pregnancy test to make sure you are not pregnant.
 Do not take a second course.
 Call your doctor at once if you have severe pain in your lower stomach (especially on only one side) 3 to 5 weeks after using this medicine.